 Welcome to Holy Trinity Catholic School!
 In choosing Holy Trinity, you have demonstrated a commitment to a values-based educational environment.
 The Parent or Guardian/Student Handbook reflects the policies of Holy Trinity Catholic School.
-Please read this document carefully and retain a copy for your records.
-This agreement states that you intend to abide by the policies of Holy Trinity Catholic School.
+Please read this handbook carefully and retain it for your records.
+The agreement page at the end of the handbook states that you intend to abide by the policies of Holy Trinity Catholic School.